iamdejan/monkey-lang/README.md

 pre-commit install --hook-type pre-push
 ```

 NOTE: to ease the life of the developer, we need to add a little bit of leniency for the validation, which is why the validation is done before push, not before commit.
+The commit will be squashed anyway, so it's okay to validate before push.